lumaa-dev/ModrinthApp/README.md

 **This app is not affiliated with Modrinth in any way.**

 # Showcase images
+All the screenshots were taken at [this specific commit](https://github.com/lumaa-dev/ModrinthApp/tree/f83b5a5ec569cf6b78a17fb12b3f42b44bf5cdbe).
+Images might not me accurate.

 ## Graphics
 Mod displayed: [The Backrooms Mod](https://modrinth.com/mod/backrooms)
 ![Backrooms Mod Graphics](./README_img/graph.jpg)